 🔄 C# While Loop

-loop in C# repeatedly executes a block of code as long as a specified condition is true.
+The while loop in C# repeatedly executes a block of code as long as a specified condition is true.
 It's useful when you don’t know beforehand how many times the loop will run.

 📘 Syntax